25-45. Soul & Heart Care

 All of our shows/interviews are done by donation; if you enjoyed this show, please support us here with either a one-time donation or subscribe and support.
 Thank you.
 Please support Our Forgotten Seniors anthology and help to bring this book to awareness.

-Sara’s View of Life on air from July 15th
+Sara’s View of Life with Sara Troy, on air from October 14th

 ITunesSpotify+Video Soundcloud